pywbem/pywbem/docs/mockwbemserver.rst

   or :meth:`~pywbem_mock.FakedWBEMConnection.compile_mof_file` methods.

-  The CIM objects defined in the MOF are added to or updated in a target namespace of the mock repository.
+  The CIM objects defined in the MOF are added to or updated in a target namespace of the CIM repository.
 Dependent classes and qualifier types of these objects must already exist in the target namespace.

 * From CIM class names and a schema search path containing the MOF files of one